 My daughter sighs, exasperated.
 “It had a picture of a grey wolf on the page.”

 “Yes, honey, I know.
 I don’t remember.”
 My fingers are frozen mid-type and mirror my characters who are frozen in their repartee.
-After several moments, I continue.
+After several moments, I continue to, once again, write.
+Minutes tick by, or maybe seconds.

 “WolfQuest!!”